 SwanBio Therapeutics Announces $56 Million Series B Financing to Advance Novel Gene Therapies

-SwanBio Therapeutics, a gene therapy company advancing adeno-associated virus (AAV)-based therapies for the treatment of devastating, inherited neurological conditions, today announced the completion of a $56 million Series B financing round, led by founding investors Syncona Limited and Mass General Brigham Ventures.
+PHILADELPHIA, May 18, 2022 -- SwanBio Therapeutics, a gene therapy company advancing adeno-associated virus (AAV)-based therapies for the treatment of devastating, inherited neurological conditions, today announced the completion of a $56 million Series B financing round, led by founding investors Syncona Limited and Mass General Brigham Ventures.
 The new funding brings SwanBio’s total financing raised to date to $133 million.

 “Since our initial investment, SwanBio has made excellent progress, including rapidly advancing its lead program for AMN toward the clinic.
 In parallel, the company has built the platform capabilities that will allow it to advance its broader pipeline of AAV gene therapies for spinal cord-related disorders toward clinical development,” said Chris Hollowood, chief investment officer, Syncona and chair, SwanBio.
 “We are excited by the potential we see in this business to become a leading gene therapy company, delivering life-changing treatments to patients with debilitating neurological disorders.”